 The trauma of gun violence doesn’t end when the shooting stops.
 Across the country, people from all walks of life have been impacted by this public health epidemic: in a national poll, 58 percent of adults reported that they or someone they care for have experienced gun violence in their lifetime.2 More people die from gun violence by early February in the United States than during an entire calendar year in other high-income countries.3 In addition, millions more in the United States are shot and wounded, threatened with a gun, or witness an act of gun violence in their lifetime.4 For this reason, Everytown for Gun Safety marks National Gun Violence Survivors Week annually in February.

 Experiencing gun violence has lasting emotional, physical, legal, and financial impacts on survivors as well as their communities.
 The breadth and diversity of the survivor experience is directly related to the wide-ranging nature of America’s gun violence crisis.
-Gun violence can take many forms, including gun suicides and […]
+Gun violence can take many forms, including gun suicides and suicide […]

 I wrote this essay because day after day as I do the research for SR I see reports on children not getting enough to eat, whole cities that are having water issues, and cities filled with what amount to homeless barrios of impoverished people.
 All of it screams to me that our values as a country are completely screwed up.
 Guns are more important to Americans, or at least American politicians and the corporations who rent them, than children.
 Our healthcare is verging on third world.
 Wealth inequality is medieval, with a wealth aristocracy, and a peasantry living paycheck to paycheck.

 Food and water, are the two essentials for life itself.
 One might think that while food and water insecurity might be a problem in some third world country, like Afghanistan or Somalia, it could hardly be much of an issue in a country as rich as the United States.
 And yet, irrefutably, it is.
 And there is a linkage between food and water insecurity and scarcity and homelessness that needs to be much better understood.
 The basic processes I am going to describe are taking place all over the world; but here I am going to focus on the United States.
 According to a Gallup Organization 2019 study: “55% of Americans worry a great deal about hunger and homelessness.”1 That’s 183,700, 000 Americans, and matters have only gotten worse, as the numbers have gone up during the Covid Pandemic.
 Recognizing and under- standing the linkage between water and food insecurity and homeless- ness, I suggest, have become critically important to social wellbeing of American society.
 The president’s Council of Economic Advisers reported in 2019: “Due to decades of misguided and faulty policies, homelessness is a serious problem.
-Over half a million […]
+Over half a […]

 Aaron Zitner, Reporter and Editor - The Wall Street Journal